 CareBridge EVV Aggregator:

-Alora generates a claim ready EVV data file to be transmitted to HHAeXchange.
-This claim ready EVV file doubles as EVV and claim submission.
+Alora generates a claim ready EVV data to be transmitted to HHAeXchange as well as CareBridge.
+This claim ready EVV data doubles as EVV and claim submission.
 With Alora being your single EVV vendor for North Carolina, your staff does not have to deal with multiple EVV systems.

 Alora is one of the most preferred alternate EVV systems for North Carolina because agencies can use only Alora for all their EVV needs irrespective of who the payer is.
 Behind the scenes, Alora can transmit the EVV data to the appropriate aggregators chosen by the MCOs or the state.
 With Alora, EVV is integrated into your agency workflow.
 This integrated solution eliminates the need for double entries while increasing accuracy and productivity.